rhoadley.net music research courses software blogs

 devices: gaggle gagglina wired threads glyphs metapiano digiphone

 Histrionica is a melodrama for 'cello and gamelan instruments.
-The melodrama is abstract, but is perhaps best described as being like an extreme counselling session between a histrionic client and a very calm counsellor.
+The melodrama is abstract, but is perhaps best described as being the sonification of an extreme counselling session between a histrionic client and a very calm counsellor (or vice versa).
 The 'cello is the client.
 As might be expected, there is a coming together at the end.
-I actually wanted to avoid this - I wanted to keep the client and counsellor apart, but I'm afraid the romance of the situation overcame me and we finish with a very nice and gentle chorale.
+I actually wanted to avoid this - I wanted to keep the client and counsellor apart, but I'm afraid the romance of the situation overcame me and we finish with a gentle and contemplative chorale.

 E.M.Forster expressed it elegantly at the end of 'A Passage to India':